 To meet the need for nurses and accomodate the LHSON's growing program, Baylor University recently purchased a 100,000 square foot, four-story office building adjacent to the current nursing school building.
 Baylor University Medical Center and the more than 20 professional nursing practice sites in Dallas communities.
 Renovations will dramatically address the LHSON's needs for more classrooms and for student service space.
 The new campus will create a space for students to congregate and collaborate and active learning classrooms will empower them with technology while fostering more dynamic group interaction.
 Additionally, a new auditorium will providde the Nursing School much-needed space for speakers and events, as well as dor instruction.

-Will you joun the work of this vital programs as it pursues excellence in nursing and service to the community?
+Will you join the work of this vital program as it pursues excellence in nursing and service to the community?
 Will you invest in the lives of students in Baylor University's Louise Herrington School of Nursing?

 To view the brochure, Baylor Nursing - A Legacy of Excellence, click here.